GitJuski/Linux-servers/h3-GJ(In progress).md

 First 127.0.0.1 is the IP address.
 This time it's the loopback address also knows as localhost.
 Next up is the [date/month/year:time and timezone (+0200)].
 "GET / HTTP/1.1" means that the device requested information from the site.
 HTTP/1.1 is the protocol that was used.
 200 means that the response was ok.
 The last bit says that Mozilla Firefox is the browser used in a Linux OS.

 Now with using a post by Apache (s.a.
 Log files) as a reference.
 The - - at the start means that the requested information is not available (Apache s.a.
 Log files).
 The number after the 200 should mean the size of an object returned (Apache s.a.
 Log files).
 In this case it would be 477 but after it, is a "-" which should mean that no content was returned (Apache s.a. log files).
-After analyzing the document about logs (Apache s.a. log files) I realized that the "-" in this context means that the referer information was not available.
+After analyzing the document about logs (Apache s.a. log files) I realized that the "-" in this context means that the referer information was not available and the 477 is indeed the size.
 The last bit with browser info is called "user agent" (Apache s.a. log files).
 Mozilla/5.0 says that the browser is Mozilla compatible (Mozilla s.a).
 (X11; Linux x86_64; rv:109.0) is the platform used and rv:109.0 is the Gecko version (Mozilla s.a).
 Gecko/20100101 says that the browser is based on Gecko and the 20100101 is always the same (Mozilla s.a).
 Firefox/115.0 is the browser and the version (Mozilla s.a).

 There is a line where the status code is 404 in my screenshot. `"GET /favicon.ico HTTP/1.1" 404 487 "http://localhost/"`.
-Here the client which was I tried to get the /favicon.ico with HTTP/1.1 protocol.
+Here the client which was I, tried to get the /favicon.ico with HTTP/1.1 protocol.
 Unfortunately it was unsuccesful since the return code was error code of 404.
-We can see the referer here which was http://localhost/.
+We can see the referer here which was `http://localhost/`.

 I was happy and done at 11:59 AM.